 - Cycle #2 → March - April

 - Cycle #6 → November - December

 Each initiative should be completed within one cycle.
 Strict time-boxing is needed to ensure the team has both focus and a sense of urgency.
-If it takes longer than one cycle, the best way is to adopt an iterative process by breaking it down into chunks which can be delivered in one cycle.
+If it takes longer than one cycle, the best way is to adopt an iterative process by breaking it down into chunks that can be delivered in one cycle.

 To create a new initiative, a new backlog item is added to the Engineering Initiatives board:

 The initiative content must be written using the “Engineering Initiative Template” :